 The Master of Health Administration (MHA) degree has a long and distinguished history of preparing students for management and leadership positions in healthcare organizations.
-We are the only fully CAHME accredited program in the state and for nearly 50 years, we’ve lead the way in educating Indiana’s health administration workforce.
+We are the only fully CAHME accredited program in the state and for 50 years, we’ve lead the way in educating Indiana’s health administration workforce.

 Master of Health Administration